bibanon/bibanon/Stories/Cool-Story-Bro/Chapters/CSB-Shower-Thread.md

 I am the OP, and I'll be writing again soon, just came back from my run and putting dinner on, the next part is the heart of the cool story, my posts are easy to spot because they're consistent with my writing style, but the pastebin I posted before I went to bed is everything up to where we are so far.

+### 1253446

+Damnit Dan I've been reading this since you first started, it's 4am here and I just want to go to sleep in my nice comfortable bed while spooning my gf.

+BUT NOOOOOO.
+You have to be taking your sweet, sweet time.

+Typing up all those words really breaks a sweat doesn't it?
+You should probably take a shower.

+### 1253316 (OP)

+\>\>1253446

+The ending is delicate!
+I have to put some thought into it, remember I'm gunning for Cool Story! plus I'm trying to tie up as many loose ends as possible, I don't want people to get an incomplete ending, that wouldn't be cool man.

 ### 1243976

 Summary of last thread: